royborgen/SecretSanta/README.md

 ```

 ## stantas.txt
-Contains a list names and emails of everyone partisipating in Secret Santa.
+Contains a list names and emails of everyone participating in Secret Santa.
 The name of the file can be changed by editing **secretsanta.txt** and changing the value **santaslist** under the general section.

 Example: